sdeigm/uni-meter/doc/input/AmisReader.md

-# Using an AMIS reader as the input source
+# Using an AMIS Reader as the input source

 An AMIS reader can be accessed using the generic-http input source.
 To access the reader, use the following `uni-meter.conf` file: